-- difficult (almost impossible) to elevate your leg appropriately when sitting.
-The goal is to elevate the knee above the level of your heart as often as possible. - 10.
+- 9. It is best to not shower until after your first clinic visit after surgery.
+If you must shower, your brace and dressings must be covered by 2 separate waterproof covers or bags sealed independently above the brace and dressings.
+It is important to keep the incisions dry until the sutures have been removed at your first clinic visit after surgery (about 2 weeks after surgery).
+After removal of your stitches, you may shower normally, however, no submerging of the incisions in a bath, pool, lake, ocean or other body of water.
+When showering try not to have the stream of water directly on the incision.
+After showering, do not scrub the area dry, instead pat the area dry with a clean towel.
+Steri strips have a tendency to come off in the shower.
+Replace steri strips as needed for about 1 month to enhance scar appearance. - 10.
+Avoid prolonged sitting/standing/walking with crutches for the about the first 2 weeks after surgery.
+Alternate your positions while seated. - 11.
+For the at least the first 2 weeks after surgery keep your leg elevated as much as possible.
+It is very difficult (almost impossible) to elevate your leg appropriately when sitting.
+Thus laying down with your ankle on 5 or 6 pillows or the arm of the couch is the recommended position.
+The goal is to elevate the knee above the level of your heart as often as possible. - 12.
 You can expect to see some swelling in your foot and calf on the affected side.
 This is normal.
 Keeping your leg elevated minimizes this swelling.
-If the swelling does not improve with elevation of the knee, please call the office. - 11.
+If the swelling does not improve with elevation of the knee, please call the office. - 13.
 Take your pain medication (oxycodone) as directed on your prescription.
 Do not wait until the pain is intolerable.
-It takes 30 40 minutes to feel the effects of the medication after swallowing it, so start taking the medicine when it begins to hurt.
-Consider taking the medication when your pain level starts to interfere with your ability to concentrate on what you are doing reading a book, watching TV, carrying on a conversation. - 12.
-Other medications given include anti-nausea medication (Phenergan or Zofran) and anti-inflammatory (naproxen).
-Take them as directed.
-The anti-inflammatory should be taken with food and is taken twice a day for about 1 month after surgery.
-If you take aspirin daily then your aspirin should be taken 1 hour prior to any anti-inflammatory medication. - 13.
-Eat your normal diet. - 14.
+It takes 30 40 minutes to feel the effects of the medication after swallowing it, so start taking the medicine when you begin to have pain as according to the pharmacist instructions.
+Consider taking the medication when your pain level starts to interfere with your ability to concentrate on what you are doing reading a book, watching TV, carrying on a conversation. - 14.
+Other medications given to you may include anti-nausea medication (Phenergan or Zofran).
+Take them as directed. - 15.
+Do not take any anti-inflammatory medication as this can impair the healing of the bone. - 16.
+Eat your normal diet. - 17.
 Only return to work when you are specifically instructed to by Dr. Kremen.
-If you have a desk job you can return to work approximately a few days to 2 weeks after surgery.
-Consider returning for half days temporarily. - 15.
-No vigorous activities and keep the leg elevated as much as possible.
+If you have a desk job you can return to work approximately a few days to 2 weeks after surgery depending upon your pain, ability to ambulate with crutches and your time allocated to elevating your leg above your heart while at work.
+Consider returning for half days temporarily. - 18.
+No vigorous activities.
+Remember to keep the leg elevated as much as possible.